-We have a number of committees that support and provide advice across our organisation.
+We have a number of committees and boards that support and provide advice across our organisation.

 Committees that provide advice to the Council: